top of page

 Surrender B/L Meaning

-A bill of lading is like a ticket for cargo.
-The original must be submitted to the carrier’s destination agent for receipt of the shipment unless the bill of lading has been surrendered.
+A bill of lading acts like a ticket for cargo.
+Normally, the original must be presented to the carrier's destination agent to claim the shipment unless the bill of lading has been surrendered.

-Waybills (Sea waybills) are just as valid as a surrendered bill of lading, meaning no original is required.
-Express release/telex releases are the same.
+Waybills (Sea waybills) serve the same purpose as a surrendered bill of lading, where no original document is required.
+Express release or telex releases work similarly.

 Learn more about a bill of lading.